Do you wish to attend a holiday abroad? Look no further than Milos Island Greece.

 Milos Island Greece – Day 4: Dine and Wine in Milos Island

 You can never claim to have visited Milos without sparing some time to wine and dine in the various restaurants, serveries, eateries, and dining facilities that dot the island.

 You also certainly want to have a taste of the various Greek cuisines, both past, and present.

-This being the case, you, by all means, should squeeze in your itinerary a visit to these and indeed any of the other dining facilities in the area:
+That being the case, you, by all means, should squeeze in your itinerary a visit to these and indeed any of the other dining facilities in the area:

 Enalion should feature at the top of your list of restaurants and eateries.
 This restaurant serves mainly local cuisines and generally charges premium prices.

 The interior of the restaurant is clean, livable, healthy, and serene.
 Moreover, the foods prepared are also hygienic and nutritious.
-This is not to mention the slow and relaxing music that plays in the background.
+That is not to mention the slow and relaxing music that plays in the background.